 Below are only a few of the federal issues that I am working on for Texans.
 By visiting my homepage, and viewing my latest news, Facebook, Twitter or videos, you can learn more about my efforts.

 Outstanding student loans now total more than $1.2 trillion, surpassing even total credit card debt.
-Between 2004 and 2012, the average Texas student debt balance grew by 61%.
+Between 2004 and 2012, the average Texas student debt balance grew by 61 percent.
 The ability to afford a college degree is in jeopardy for too many.
-Public education is a right earned by hard work, not a privilege reserved for a lucky few.
+Public education is a right that, through hard work, provides a lifetime of benefits, not a privilege reserved for a fortunate, wealthy few.

 I support efforts to bolster small businesses and local manufacturers to help grow our economy.